close print view

 Generally, the rate that may be charged is the rate permitted in the financial institution's home state.
 This is determined by either that state's statutory code, or by the State Financial Institutions Department that has chartered the bank or credit union.
 A Michigan State-chartered depository institution may charge whatever interest rate the institution and the customer agree to.

 There are two authorities that charter credit unions in Michigan.
-They are the Office of Financial and Insurance Regulation (OFIR) in Lansing, Michigan, and the National Credit Union Administration in Albany, New York.
-The OFIR Corporate Review Section has prepared a credit union organization package that can be viewed on our web site at www.michigan.gov/ofir.
+They are the Department of Insurance and Financial Services, Office of Credit Unions (OCU) in Lansing, Michigan, and the National Credit Union Administration in Albany, New York.
+The OCU Corporate Review has prepared a credit union organization package that can be viewed on our web site at www.michigan.gov/difs/0,5269,7-303-13044_13196---,00.html.
 The organization package can also be mailed to an interested party upon request.

 In addition, the two Michigan Credit Union League may be helpful when seeking credit union organization information.